Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Popular options include:

--
+- caffeine

-green tea extract
+- green tea extract

--
+- probiotics

-fiber supplements
+- fiber supplements

-However supplements should never replace healthy habits.
+However, supplements should never replace healthy habits.

 Sustainable Weight Loss Habits